polyledger/coinage/README.md

 **Coinage.getTickers(coins, [currency])**

-Returns ticker data for the given coins.
+Returns a promise that resolves with ticker data for the given coins.

 |Argument|Description|
 |--------|-----------|